All Items

 25068

-about 150 pieces, wooden, figurals, four missing pieces, with box, push fit style, listed and described in a 1916 catalog as number 588, same image and title also comes as a 250 piece puzzle
+about 150 pieces, wooden, figurals, complete with box, push fit style, listed and described in the catalogs as 0601,

 Zag-Zaw line of puzzles was first produced in 1909, most incorporate figurals or whimsies, sold in red, orange, or occasionally green boxes with labels on the side or bottom of the box, most without guide pictures.
 Initially cut non-interlocking but by 1930's became more so.
 Puzzles have a different cuts so that the same image will come in several versions which means that missing pieces can not be taken from other puzzles with the same image.
 The puzzle labels are often hand written and come with minor variations in titles and details.
 Some have a DESIGN category on the label.
 From my readings this refers to the style of cut, wavy lines, figurals, etc. See also Bob Armstrong's website on old jigsaw puzzles